intellectronica/llms-beyond-chat/llms-beyond-chat.md

 	- **llms-beyond-chat---practice**.ipynb - the tutorial without solutions or outputs, use this if you want to practice in real time

 ---

+# Setting up Azure Open AI, Instructor, and Helper Functions

+- Instructor patches the OpenAI client to return a Pydantic model (inherits from BaseModel)
+- The `llm()` function calls the LLM API with a model, for schema definition and output
+- `print_schema`, `print_result`, `visualize_graph`, and `print_tree` for printing things nicely in the notebook

+---

+# Working with Text: Translation

+- These examples are completed in both notebooks - to help us get used to the format we'll use throughout the tutorial
+- Look at the model, and how it is translated into a JSON schema (this is the schema that is being passed to the API)
+- See how we can complete the task with very little prompting and get the result as an instance of the model
+- The `List` and `Enum` types of Python are useful for more complex structure
+- A convention we'll often use - system prompt for "programming", user promt for "input" (just a convention)

+---

+# Working with Text: Normalisation

+- If you're using the practice notebook, now you can start writing your own calls
+- Translation between languages or between styles within the same language is more-or-less the same thing
+- So you already know how to complete this task
+- *remember that you can always look at the master notebook and compare your solution*

+---

+# Unstructured Data: Parsing Addresses

+- Look at the first example.
+No prompting!
+We can get a lot done with just a good schema definition.

+  *Don't expect to complete all examples with no prompting at all, though*
+- Parsing many addresses is just about as simple as doing one.

+---

+# Unstructured Data: Building a Knowledge Graph

+- With minimal prompting and a good schema definition, we can get the LLM to build a knowledge graph representation of the information in the text.
+- Remember that you can use the `visualize_graph` function to render a graphic in the notebook.
+It expects a graph object, that has two lists: nodes, and edges.

+---

+# Unstructured Data: Parsing a Grammar Tree

+- This used to be a serious challenge in computational linguistics, but is actually easy for an LLM.
+- It's a more complex structure, where we have nested elements and potentially recursion.
+- A simplified grammar tree of the sentence `the quick brown fox jumps over the lazy dog` would be something like:
+  - Verb Phrase
+	  - Noun Phrase
+		  - Determiner: *the*
+			- Adjectives:
+			  - *quick*
+				- *brown*
+			- Noun: *fox*
+		- Verb: *jumps*
+		- Preposition Phrase
+			- Preposition: *over*
+			- Noun Phrase:
+				- Determiner: *the*
+				- Adjectives:
+					- *lazy*
+				- Noun: *dog*

+---

+# Synthetic Data Generation

+- Generating data on demand is incredibly valuable for training and evaluation projects
+- Easy when you can control precisely the parameters and format of what you're generating

+---

+# Decision Making: Sentiment Analysis

+- Sentiment Analysis is a form of decision-making.
+We need to pass judgement on a piece of data.
+- The LLM exhibits "self reflection" (only by analogy) when it is able to also estimate its own confidence in a decision.
+- Similar tasks are very common and present a great opportunity to use LLMs for automation and decision support.

+---

+# Decision Making: Classification

+- Classification (in this case, assigning tags to items) is also a form of decision-making
+- Note that we are relying on both constraints that we introduce in the request, and knowledge of the world that is already available to the model
+- In more complex scenarios, where we can't rely on knowledge that is "baked into" the model, we might need to prompt with a lot more detail and use in-context learning.

+---

+# Decision Making: Clustering

+- Clustering, as an example, is interesting, because it contrasts with implementations that use predictive AI/ML
+- What the LLM can do easily, which isn't straightforward to do with predictive AI, is explain its choices (in this case, by giving each cluster a title)
+- We may have more confidence in an AI system and give it more freedom to operate autonomously if we understand why it is making the choices it does

+---

+# Planning

+- A lot of interesting processes can't be completed using a hard-coded recipe and require some planning
+- In this example, the LLM is quite good at planning how to use different actions at the correct order for different scenarios
+- Agent systems often rely on planning phases to break down the work to steps

+---

+# Shall We Play a Game?

+- Tic-tac-toe doesn't require a lot of intelligence, in fact it is easy to implement with traditional coding, but it serves as a good simple example
+- The LLM is doing all of the heavy lifting like assessing the state of the game and deciding on the next move based on a defined strategy
+- LLMs have been shown to play Chess well, as well as games that aren't part of the training (with good prompting)
+- By interacting with part of the world outside the LLM (the tic-tac-toe board, in this case), we can automate a cognitive task

+---

+# Summary

+- AI is Software
+- LLMs are a new kind of VM
+- Using structured input/output we can get LLMs to do really useful things

+## Some ideas for followup

+- Try these or similar examples with other LLMs (Phi-3, GPT-3.5, Llama-3, Mixtral, ...)
+- Identify more complex tasks you can achieve with this approach.
+How much can you rely on definitions?
+When do you need to invest more in prompting?
+- How can you evaluate and test your integrated solution?
+With very clear input and output it should be straightforward to test and gain confidence in the accuracy and reliability of your system.

+---